Jin dynasty (1115–1234): Zhangzong (1189–1208)

 By the time Shizong died in 1189, the crown prince and heir apparent Wanyan Yungong had already passed, so his grandson Madage (posthumously Emperor Zhangzong of Jin) succeeded him.
 The new emperor did not have as strong of a personality as his grandfather but was still able to maintain the unity of the Wanyan clan and the Jurchen noblemen.
-His reign saw the continued adoption of Chinese culture by the Jurchens and Khitans despite prohibitions against such behavior.
+His reign saw the continued adoption of Chinese culture by the Jurchens and Khitans despite prohibitions against such behaviour.
 Despite brewing trouble to the north with the rise of Genghis Khan, the main source of disaster during Zhangzong's reign was the 1194 Yellow River flood which inundated vast regions and formed two new courses.
 The flooding displaced farmers, disrupted communication, and fomented unrest among the population, causing the decline of the dynasty.
 In addition to the flooding, there were droughts and locusts plaguing the regions bordering the Song.
 Shandong in particular was heavily affected by natural disasters.
 At the same time, the Jin had to contend with the rising Mongols, forcing them to construct large scale fortifications along the northwestern border after 1192.
 The Jin also spent a significant portion of their resources on sending punitive expeditions into Mongol territory during the Yellow River flood.
 To raise more funds, the Jin government resorted to confiscating land from Han owners accused of tax evasion and redistributing the land to reliable Jurchens, causing friction between the two populations.

 In 1195, the Jin attacked the Khongirad in conjunction with the Tatars but fallout over the distribution of loot caused the Jin to attack the Tatars in the following year.
 A Jin vanguard force led by Wanyan Anguo held off the Tatars on the Kherlen River for three days before reinforcements arrived and defeated them.
 Conflict with the Khongirad reignited on 4 February 1196 when they invaded Jin territory and defeated a Jin detachment.
 Meanwhile the Tatars fleeing Jin forces were defeated by Toghrul and Temüjin.
 Toghrul and Temüjin met with Jin officials who awarded them with titles.
 One of the officials, a Khitan named Yelü Ahai, later joined Temüjin along with his brother Tuhua in 1203.
 The defeated Tatar Zuxu submitted to the Jin and rebelled again before submitting again in 1198.
 Zuxu soon died afterward.